soerenml/agent/src/prompts/head_analyst.md

-Here’s the updated prompt with the numerical evaluation section:

----

 ### Objective:
 Analyze and compare the financial performance of two assets as evaluated by Analysts A and B, providing a clear recommendation to buy, hold, or sell, including a numerical score.